Day 5 Live Updates: Women's Freestyle & Greco-Roman

 by Jason Bryant, Special to TheMat.com

-Jasmine Robinson is one of three U.S. women starting competition at the U20 World Championships on Thursday in Samokov, Bulgaria.
+Abbi Cooper was one of three U.S. women to reach the semifinals on Thursday at the U20 World Championships in Samokov, Bulgaria.

 SAMOKOV, Bulgaria - - Follow the action from Arena Samokov on Day 5 of the U20 World Championships.
 Competition for Team USA is women's freestyle and Greco-Roman.
 Women's freestyle will got at 50kg, 53kg and 72kg.
 Greco-Roman will roll out 60kg and 82kg.
 Morning session begins at 10 a.m. local time (3 a.m.
 Eastern) with semifinals today set for 4:45 p.m. local time (9:45 a.m.
 Eastern).
 Medal matches will begin at 6 p.m. local time (11 a.m.
 Eastern)